Libertree/libertree/INSTALLATION.md

     # # OR
     # emerge -1atv apache

-Usage of memcached is recommended, but not required:
+Usage of memcached is recommended for persistent user sessions, but not required.
+(Note that it _is_ required if you intend to run more than one frontend process.)

     # emerge -1atv memcached

-Note that it _is_ required if you intend to run more than one frontend process.